pjsilvestre/CS157A-21/Project_Proposal.md

 ## Functional Requirements
+### Account Creation and Login
+A user should be able to create an account to uniquely link them to their closet.

 ### Adding Pieces
 A user should be able to add new pieces of clothing to their closet.
 They should be prompted to input the type (e.g. t-shirt), brand, material, and when they last wore the piece.